DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-biancamille/README.md

 - The Time Complexity of Algorithm was discussed but I'm having a difficulty to determine the comparisons of an algorithm.

 ## Week 10:
-- I learned the technique on knowing the comparisons of the algorithms that was discussed.
+- I learned the technique on knowing the comparisons of the algorithms that were discussed.
 - We had our 2nd Quiz.

 ## Week 11: